 - Symptoms.
 Parsley leaves turn yellow or brown with drooping or wilting stems.

-The most common reason for parsley turning yellow is because the soil is too damp as a result of of boggy ground, over watering or the parsley is planted in a pot without drainage holes in the base.
+The most common reason for parsley turning yellow is because the soil is too damp as a result of boggy ground, overwatering, or the parsley being planted in a pot without drainage holes in the base.

 Parsley prefers moist soil with plenty of organic matter that allows for good drainage.